Tax credit for reorganisations

 Taxpayers must request a specific ruling from the Italian tax authorities to benefit from the regime when the qualifying intangible is used directly by the company.
 The ruling is optional where the qualifying intangible is licensed to a related party.

 Furthermore, Law Decree No. 34 dated 30 April 2019 introduced an alternative procedure to get the Patent Box relief without undertaking an APA.
 This procedure requires preparing a proper documentation set and declaring its possession in the annual tax return.
 In this case, each early deduction is split over 3 years and no penalty should apply in case of challenges during tax audits.
-All relevant instructions are included in Regulation No. 658445 dated 30 July 2019 of the Commissioner of Italian Revenue Agency.
+All relevant instructions are included in Regulation No. 658445 dated 30 July 2019 of the Commissioner of Italian Revenue Agency and clarification is provided in Circular Letter No. 28 dated October 2020 of the Italian Revenue Agency.

 Foreign tax credit